 What makes a good lullaby?

-While some very effective lullabies have a lot of emotion, but no words- just “vocables” (one of my favorites is simply called Lullaby- See playlist 1), other lullabies contain subject matter such as babies falling out of trees, illness and death.
-A few people told me that the songs handed down in their family had some dark lyrics.
+While some very effective lullabies have a lot of emotion, but no words- just “vocables” (one of my favorites is simply called Lullaby- See playlist 1), other lullabies contain subject matter such as babies falling out of trees, illness, and death.
+A few people told me that the songs handed down in their families had some dark lyrics.
 Historically lullabies seem to have included more expressions of grief and fear than those composed today.
 Based on my unscientific survey, the favorites of the moms of young children are more significantly influenced by mass media culture and the idea of singing to children about sadness or fear doesn’t feel quite right.
 Granted, putting your child to sleep with images of shipwrecks may not be conducive to a quiet night of sleep!

 That said, we know that lullabies aren’t just for the listener.
-While music and the arts in general brings us appreciation for beauty, it also helps us cope with the fears and difficulties of life.
+While music and the arts in general bring us an appreciation for beauty, it also helps us cope with the fears and difficulties of life.
 Lullabies can help parents manage their unspoken worries and concerns by expressing them in song.
 And although the tragic circumstances of the old story songs may be different from the suffering parents feel in 2022, perhaps it could be healing to sing old songs like the Irish “Connemara Cradle Song.”(playlist 2)

 Sad or hopeful, lyrics don’t have to be serious at all to be perfect for your family.
-My friend Trish shared a great story of her families’ surprising ritual lullaby.
+My friend Trish shared a great story of her family’s surprising ritual lullaby.
 Trish and her twins Andy and Pete’s favorite is “The Gambler” by Kenny Rogers. (playlist 2).
 The boys sing heartily along- not knowing or caring what hold ‘m, fold ’m or whiskey is, but when singing it together, it is crystal clear that Mom loves them!
 I call that a lullaby win!